Overview

 Laurel

-Laurel is a diverse neighborhood with a mix of housing, businesses, and convenient amenities near major thoroughfares.
+Laurel is a diverse community with a blend of residential styles and convenient access to major roadways.

 Market Trends